Does Medicaid cover eye exams? The answer depends on your age, your U.S. state and your Medicaid coverage.

 For example:

-For children under 21 who are eligible for Medicaid's Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefits, the costs of identifying and correcting vision issues is covered.
-This means the costs of eye exams and eyeglasses are covered.
+For children and young adults under 21 who are eligible for Medicaid's Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefits, the costs of identifying and correcting vision issues is a covered expense.
+This means the costs of eye exams and eyeglasses are covered by Medicaid.

 Why does your state of residence matter?
 Medicaid benefits are determined by each state, but must meet federal guidelines by providing complete services that improve health concerns and conditions.